feifyKike/webdev_portfolio/README.md

 ```

 ### Make commits and push them to your remote repository
+Before adding and pushing to your remote repository you should [create it first in github](https://docs.github.com/en/get-started/quickstart/create-a-repo).
 ```sh
 git remote add origin https://github.com/YOUR_GITHUB_USERNMAE/webdev_portfolio.git # set a remote repo for git to point to git remote -v # shows the set remote